Shicheng Guo

 Dr. Shicheng Guo

 I am Shicheng Guo, Ph.D., Senior Director of Translational Genetics & Data Science at Arrowhead Pharmaceuticals, where I lead human-genetics-driven target discovery and biomarker strategy for RNA-based therapeutics.
-My work sits where computational genomics, statistical genetics, and machine learning meet drug development — translating population-scale biology into medicines.
+My work sits where human data, genomics, and AI meet drug development — using population-scale biology, biobanks, and real-world evidence to power an end-to-end, AI-native discovery engine, increasingly orchestrated by agentic AI systems that reason, plan, and act across the target-to-medicine pipeline.

-From 2017, I worked at the Marshfield Clinic Research Institute and the University of Wisconsin–Madison on genetic epidemiology and the diagnostic and prognostic roles of epigenetic variation in human complex disease — especially autoimmune disease and cancer.
-There I applied large-scale bioinformatics and data-mining to the Personalized Medicine Research Project (PMRP) cohort alongside Roadmap, eMERGE, GTEx, UK Biobank, TCGA, and other major resources to map disease susceptibility genes and biomarkers.
+Biobanks, RWE & disease genes.
+From 2017, at the Marshfield Clinic Research Institute and the University of Wisconsin–Madison, I worked at the intersection of genetics and the clinic — linking genome data to electronic health records and registries, the foundation of real-world evidence.
+I applied large-scale bioinformatics and data-mining to the Personalized Medicine Research Project (PMRP) cohort alongside Roadmap, eMERGE, GTEx, UK Biobank, TCGA, and other biobanks to map disease susceptibility genes and biomarkers.
 In 2019, I introduced a novel gene-based recessive diplotype approach that identified FGF6 as a new iron-metabolism gene — work published in Blood.

 Focus today